ExLeonem/exp-cli/README.md

 ---           | ---         | ---
 is-recording          | false       | Indicates if application currently is recording the time.
-Switches by calling the [stop](#Commands) command. default-block-length  | true        | The block length for the pomodoro timer output-format         | true        | Default output format to use on `write` command last-entry            | false       | DateTime of last entry written to the entry store
+Switches by calling the [stop](#Commands) command. default-block-length  | true        | The block length for the pomodoro timer default-storage-path  | true        | The directory where the entries are written to output-format         | true        | Default output format to use on `write` command last-entry            | false       | DateTime of last entry written to the entry store
 <!-- remind                | true        | Set timout to prompt user current state -->